vacp2p/rfc/mdsc.md

 In this specification we define a minimal data sync client that utilizes [minimal viable data sync](./mvds.md) to distribute messages amongst participants.

+Additionally we present a reference implementation<sup>1</sup> to demonstrate full functionality.

 ## Definitions

 | Term        | Definition                                                                             |